Strategic Defence of the Parity Accord

 The Parity Accord separates these roles by design through two complementary institutions:

-a Council of Ireland for internal all-island governance; and
+1. a Council of Ireland for a Shared North–South Governance; and

 How It Resolves It